 1) Often the concerns and worries you have about yourself are linked to what you think other people think of you.
 Very often these thoughts are groundless, if only because we so very rarely know what others actually think about us!
 However, what we think about ourselves, well, that’s a different story altogether!
-The fear of what others think usually has its base in what we actually believe and think about ourselves.
-The rationale being, if we don’t think much of our self; why should anyone else!
+The fear of what others think of us is usually based on what we actually believe and think about ourselves.
+The rationale being, if we don’t think much of ourselves; why should anyone else!

 2) That we are not comfortable doing things that we do not do well.
 Added to this are our own thoughts when observing others when we observe them making a hash of something.
 Now the above rationale kicks in, in that, what we think of them, is what we think they'll think of us.
 Which essentially equates to us assuming we will not do well either?

 Of course, these are generalisations but they do hold sway to a large extent for the masses.
 Naturally, there are always exceptions, e.g. people with low self-esteem or lack confidence but still manage to speak publicly.
 Or maybe it's that they just don't think much about what others think?
 After all, thinking is overrated!
 Maybe, I guess, these are the ones who will most likely incline towards a career in acting or public office.
 And, in a certain way, that is quite a healthy way to be, at least in the context of being able to effectively be a public speaker.

 Generally speaking, our fears are very personal to us and because of that, we can feel rather isolated in our fear.
 It's as if we are the only person in the world with this problem!
 So, it might encourage you to learn that some of the most famous public figures, the very ones you'd never have guessed, have had their moments too!
 For example, who’d have believed that Bruce Willis, Julia Roberts, Anthony Quinn, Rowan Atkinson and Samuel L Jackson would have had the fear of speaking in public?
 But they did!